Latest

 .jpg)

-V-379 Ultra Violet - Velvet Underglaze in Pint Size Container
+V-379 Ultra Violet - Velvet Underglaze in Two-ounce Size Container

 Ultra Violet Velvet Underglaze is a soft, pinkish-purple at cone 05, darkens slightly at cone 5, then lightens when fired to cone 10 but still maintains its violet shade.
 A clear glaze accentuates the color of the underglaze significantly at any temperature.